 - Engaging with influencer posts is a must.
 Like and comment on it to show you’re thankful for their shout out.

-Now that you have some quick tips to use, here are some examples of brands who are killing it with product seeding:
+Now that you have some quick tips to use, here are some examples of brands who've nailed their product seeding strategies.

 Among college students, Chegg is not only known for providing big savings on expensive textbooks, it’s also known for the goodies they throw in their boxes!
 Chegg works with brands to seed the college market with sample products and coupons.
 Students receiving textbooks through the company can expect to get items like laundry detergent, energy drinks and even gift cards to popular stores and online services when their books are delivered.